Pylons/pyramid/docs/narr/templates.rst

 See :ref:`views_which_use_a_renderer`.
 See also :ref:`built_in_renderers`.

-Not just any template from any arbitrary templating systemmay be used as a renderer.
+Not just any template from any arbitrary templating system may be used as a renderer.
 Bindings must exist specifically for :mod:`repoze.bfg` to use a templating language template as a renderer.
 Currently, :mod:`repoze.bfg` has built-in support for two Chameleon templating